Canada

 • to allow the mutual fund trust to convert the returns on an investment that would have the character of ordinary income to capital gains for their remaining unitholders, which is possible when the redeeming unitholders hold their units on income account, but others on capital account (the character conversion benefit).

-• limit the deduction by ETFs of certain amounts allocated to its investors who have redeemed units, and
+• the deduction by ETFs of certain amounts allocated to its investors who have redeemed units will be limited, and

-• introduce a formulaic codification of the ATR methodology that can be used by mutual funds that are ETFs.
+• a formulaic codification of the ATR methodology can be used by mutual funds that are ETFs.

 Dividend income